-- Sea Lanterns: Is found underwater in the ocean monuments and underwater ruins.
-Can be used as a light source with a luminance of 15.
+- Sea Lanterns: Are found underwater in ocean monuments and underwater ruins.
+It can be used as a light source with a luminance of 15.

-- Glowstone: A light-emitting block that can be found on ceilings in the Nether.
+- Glowstone: A light-emitting block found on ceilings in the Nether.
 It can be extracted using the Silk Touch.
 It also possesses a luminosity of 15.

-- Torches Behind Glass: You can choose to add torches behind glass blocks to protect them from water sources.
-Since glass is transparent, it will let the light of the torch pass through.
+- Torches Behind Glass: You can add torches behind glass blocks to protect them from water sources.
+Since glass is transparent, it will let the torch’s light pass through.
 However, it is only recommended as a last resort since torches have a luminosity of 14.

 Add Defensive Mechanisms

-- All undead mobs are heavily attracted to Turtle Eggs, they want to stop on them until they break.
+- All undead mobs are heavily attracted to Turtle Eggs; they want to stop them until they break.
 Therefore, use a Silk Touch enchanted pickaxe to gather some turtle eggs.

-- Place these eggs in strategic positions and dig a 1 block deep area around it.
+- Place these eggs in strategic positions and dig a 1-block-deep area around them.
 The main idea is to make the Drowned fall into the pit while reaching for the eggs.

-- Pour lava in the pit to complete your trap.
+- Pour lava into the pit to complete your trap.
 Drowned will automatically die from Lava damage leaving you with a secure base and possible drops.

-All in all, you need to keep those dangerous mobs away from your base and villages away as much as possible.
-The last thing you will ever want is a Drowned killing off your hard work.
+All in all, you must keep those dangerous mobs away from your base and villages as much as possible.
+The last thing you want is a Drowned killing off your hard work.
 Therefore, it is recommended to spare no effort in fortifying the area against the Drowned.